moorepants/dissertation/physicalparameters.rst

 Once the inertia of each segment in the Yeadon model is computed, the joint angles must be set.
 We set the somersault angle to match the forward lean angle as described in the previous section.
-We then measure eight additional bicycle dimensions to assist in the configuration of the rider.
+We then measure three additional bicycle dimensions to assist in the configuration of the rider.
 They are as follows:

-:math:`h_{bb}`, Bottom Bracket Height
-   The distance from the ground to the bottom bracket when the bicycle is in the nominal configuration.
-:math:`l_{cs}`, Chain stay length
-   Not the true chain stay length, but the distance from the center of the bottom bracket to the center of the rear wheel.
-:math:`l_{sp}`, Seat post length
-   The distance from the intersection of a horizontal top tube and the seat tube to the top of the seat.
-Measured along the center line of the seat post.
-:math:`l_{st}`, Seat tube length
-   The distance from the bottom bracket to the point at which a horizontal top tube would intersect the seat tube.
-:math:`\lambda_{st}`, Seat tube angle
-   The acute angle between the ground and the seat tube.
 :math:`w_{hb}`, Handlebar width
    The lateral distanc between the points the hands hold the handlebars.
 :math:`l_{hbR}`, Rear hub to handlebar.